 - On June 15, 2020, the Supreme Court of the United States ruled that discrimination on the basis of sexual orientation or gender identity is the equivalent of sex discrimination and is therefore illegal under title VII of the Civil Rights Act of 1964.

-- Pride at Work supports making these protections explicit in federal law through legislation, such as the Equality Act, which would include protections for LGBTQ+ people beyond just employment.
+- Pride at Work supports making these protections explicit in federal law through legislation, such as the Equality Act, which passed in the House of Representatives in 2021.
+If passed by the US Senate, the Equality Act would include protections for LGBTQ+ people beyond just employment.

 - Union contracts are legally enforceable in every state.
 An inclusive union contract (one that includes non-discrimination on the basis of sexual orientation and gender identity or expression) can serve as additional legal protection for LGBTQ+ working people.